 The grilled corn coated in the parmesan and chipotle mayo is packed with flavour and I could honestly just eat that on its own.
 In fact, you can!
 You can push a skewer through the middle of the cob, brush it with chipotle mayo and coat it with grated parmesan cheese.

-The salsa mix of sublime fresh ingredients and the added tartness from the lime juice just rounds out this combination so well.
+The salsa mix of sublime fresh ingredients and the added tartness from the lime juice just rounds out this black bean avocado salad so well.

 How to Make Parmesan Chipotle Corn Salad with Black Beans